Want the perfect workout program?Take Quiz

 Simply pop it in the microwave, and you are good to go.

 Instead of going with Chinese takeout, meal prep a healthy version at home.
 Instead of chicken, you can use shrimp or lean beef.
-You can also throw in more vegetables if you desire.
+You can also throw in more vegetables if you desire, and this can easily be turned into a protein bowl.

 The recipe makes three servings.